WitchDevelops/Artgallery-Sofia-Banchenko/README.md

 # About
-This project is a showcase of modern art by Sofia Banchenko.
-The main purpose of this page is to help out a friend gain some web presence and give her some space to present her artwork to potential customers, together with contact information.
+This project is a showcase of modern art by my friend, who doesn't want to be googled.
+The main purpose of this project is to help out a friend gain some web presence and give her a personal space to present her artwork to potential customers, together with contact information.

 # See it live
 [https://sofiabanchenko.com/](https://sofiabanchenko.com/)